Lean wit It, Rock wit It

 "Lean wit It, Rock wit It" is a song by the hip-hop group Dem Franchize Boyz from their album On Top of Our Game.
-The recording features Peanut and Charlay and was produced by Classic Buck$ aka Buck and Maurice "Parlae" Gleaton.
+The recording features Peanut and Charlay and was produced by Classic Buck$ a.k.a.
+Buck and Maurice "Parlae" Gleaton.

 The song peaked at number seven on the Billboard Hot 100 and number one on the Hot Rap Tracks chart.
-Classic Buck$ aka Buck and Maurice "Parlae" Gleaton produced the recording.
+Classic Buck$ a.k.a.
+Buck and Maurice "Parlae" Gleaton produced the recording.
 The music video shows them snap dancing.
 The song is considered to be the turning point in Dem Franchize Boyz's career as it brought them into mainstream hip hop scene and also wide spread the subgenre of snap music during the mid-2000s.
 Vocals and lyrics from the bridge of the song were sampled in the Twenty One Pilots song "Holding On to You", "Do It to It" by R&B girl group Cherish, "Everytime tha Beat Drop" by R&B singer Monica, as well as rapper Juice Wrld's "Lean wit Me".